Manuscript Collection MS Coll 00093A - Miriam Saville Papers

 Biographical history

-Miriam Saville was a diabetic patient treated by Dr. Charles Best in the late 1920s/early 1930s when she was about thirteen years old.
+Miriam Saville was a diabetic patient treated by Dr. Charles Best in late 1929 when she was about fourteen years old.

 Archival history